NCPR/diviner-wp-archive-theme/readme.txt

 = What is customizable in this theme? =

 Colors, Fonts, Logo, Header colors, Footer colors, Body color

+= What is the menu depth =

+2 levels deep for the main navigation.
+1 level deep for footer.

 == Changelog ==